EsteveNoguera/python-edube/README.md

 1. Add a dynamic way to get all possible positions instead of hard coding them into a variable.
 This could help to extend the code into bigger boards
 2. Allow the machine to start randomly instead of always center, or even let the user start.
 3. Make a 2 player version
-4. And probably much more..
+4. And probably much more...